-We took a little snack break admiring the gorgeous view from one of the lookout points near the Africa enclosures, then headed off for a drive around Passage through Asia before Little T became antsy being in the car seat for so long.
+Once we arrived at ZSL Whipsnade Zoo, we took a little snack break admiring the gorgeous view from one of the lookout points near the Africa enclosures, then headed off for a drive around Passage through Asia.

 Passage through Asia is a large paddock with no boundaries where you can slowly drive past Bactrial camels, yak, hog deer and Pere David’s deer, calmly lounging around or grazing nearby.
 If you decide not to enter with your car, the Steam Train also passes through regularly during the day, but this area is not accessible by foot.